 Biscuits Leclerc will put procedures in place to prevent service disruption to its accessible parts of public spaces.
 In the event of a service disruption, Biscuits Leclerc will notify the public of the service disruption and alternatives available.

-Legislative Compliance Deadline: January 1, 2017
+Legislative Compliance Deadline: January 1, 2017 Completed

 Information and Feedback